hpssjellis/rugby-ref-signals-ordered-penalties-free-kick-scrum/README.md

 # Images and videos from world rugby at https://laws.worldrugby.org/?signal_category=2

+Note: That this list is just for youth rugby, the order might be fairly different for World Cup rugby.

 ## Ref Signals in order of Most Often Called (Very un-scientific just how I feel about it.)